-It’s the fourth week of S.T.E.A.M. summer camp and this week the theme is our sense of taste.
-Well, duh.
-Of course we are going to make ice cream!
-Can you believe I have never made ice cream in a bag?
-It’s such an old school project!
-Just like last week’s milk carton candles!
+When you think of summer treats, what's the first thing that comes to mind?
+Ice cream, of course!!!
+A fantastic old school summer activity is making ice cream in a bag!
 When I was a kid we had this huge electric ice cream maker that we set out in the back yard and filled it full of ice and rock salt and it was such a treat to be make homemade ice cream.
 No store bought version compares.
 It was time to make ice cream with my own kids.
 But you don't actually need any fancy equipment.

 This is the best science experiment ever!